raphaelhoffmann/tutorials/README.md

 ## Probabilistic Inference

 To disambiguate mentions, we need to design features that allow the system to differentially weight different mention-entity pairings.
-A variety of of information may help:
+Both, information about entities and information about the context of a mention in text may help.

+Information about entities in database:

 * Locations that are larger or are generally more important are more likely to be referenced that others.
 For example, locations with